-The Fourth High Level Forum (HLF) on Aid Effectiveness (29 November – 1 December ) has the significant challenge of building upon agreements from HLFs, in Rome, Paris and Accra that have (at best) a variable record of delivering real results.
+The Fourth High Level Forum (HLF) on Aid Effectiveness (29 November – 1 December) is faced with the significant challenge of building upon agreements from HLFs, in Rome, Paris and Accra that have (at best) a variable record of delivering real results (OECD 2011 Survey on Monitoring the Paris Declaration).
 So why do we think Busan is any different?
 As potentially the most significant international aid meeting of the past decade, the truth is, it needs to be and the tentative signs are that it is.

 At the meeting, over 2000 policy makers and practitioners and over 100 government ministers are putting the spotlight on development aid and its role in reducing poverty.
-And as they look, they will find a bright spot.
 To date, 26 organisations, together accounting for around just over half of global aid spending, are now International Aid Transparency Initiative (IATI) signatories.
 In addition, 22 developing countries have endorsed IATI, and other organisations and developing countries participate as observers.
-As a debate on the next steps to improve transparency of information is one of high level discussions happening as we speak, it is pleasing to report there is already some positive news.
+Given that high level discussions around the next steps needed to improve transparency of information are happening as we speak, it is pleasing to report that there is already some positive news.
 With the right application, commitments at these forums really can matter.